The CST project will transform health care delivery systems and processes to improve the safety, quality and consistency of patient care.

 When sites go-live with CST, physicians and other providers will:

-- access electronic patient records from anywhere (remote access)
+- Access electronic patient records using single sign-on from anywhere (remote access)

-- have workstation on wheels (WOWs) and other new devices they need, “Tap-and-Go” functionality and reliable WiFi
+- Have workstations on wheels (WoWs) and other new devices they need, tap and go functionality and reliable WiFi

-- review and validate home medications to ensure BPMH (done by pharmacy technicians where possible) is completed for all inpatients
+- Review and validate home medications to ensure best possible medication history (BPMH) is completed for all inpatients